Providing direct and peer support services since we opened our doors

 Call 518.462.6138×12 or email email@example.com for more information or to make an appointment.

-Building on our experience and reputation as specialists connecting lesbian, gay, bisexual and transgender (LGBT) community members to safe, sensitive, and supportive resources, the Pride Center is proud to announce the formation of the Capital Region LGBT Mental Health and Substance Abuse Network!
+Building on our experience and reputation as specialists connecting lesbian, gay, bisexual, transgender and Queer (LGBTQ) community members to safe, sensitive, and supportive resources, the Pride Center is proud to announce the formation of the Capital Region LGBTQ Mental Health and Substance Abuse Network!

-The Capital Region LGBT Mental Health and Substance Abuse Network’s mission is to create a community of providers who deliver culturally competent care to the underserved population of LGBT people, including LGBT people of color and transgender individuals.
-The Network connects providers to each other and national organizations and best practices in order to comprehensively address the needs of the LGBT community and identify best practices.
+The Capital Region LGBTQ Mental Health and Substance Abuse Network’s mission is to create a community of providers who deliver culturally competent care to the underserved population of LGBTQ people, including LGBTQ people of color and transgender individuals.
+The Network connects providers to each other and national organizations and best practices in order to comprehensively address the needs of the LGBTQ community and identify best practices.

-Studies show that LGBT individuals are more likely than their heterosexual counterparts to report hostile treatment and substandard care by their healthcare providers.
-Due to fear of negative consequences, LGBT clients are particularly unlikely to reveal information about their sexual orientation or gender identity.
-To complicate these matters, some healthcare providers often lack knowledge about LGBT issues and are therefore unable to provide the necessary resources and information to their clients.
-By joining the LGBT Mental Health and Substance Abuse Network, agencies and practitioners commit to providing culturally competent and inclusive care to LGBT people in their care, and the Pride Center will ensure that the latest research and program information is available for Network members to continue their professional development in these areas.
+Studies show that LGBTQ individuals are more likely than their heterosexual counterparts to report hostile treatment and substandard care by their healthcare providers.
+Due to fear of negative consequences, LGBTQ clients are particularly unlikely to reveal information about their sexual orientation or gender identity.
+To complicate these matters, some healthcare providers often lack knowledge about LGBTQ issues and are therefore unable to provide the necessary resources and information to their clients.
+By joining the LGBTQ Mental Health and Substance Abuse Network, agencies and practitioners commit to providing culturally competent and inclusive care to LGBTQ people in their care, and the Pride Center will ensure that the latest research and program information is available for Network members to continue their professional development in these areas.

 If you would like more information about the Network or would like to join, please contact Program Director Rosy Galván by email at firstname.lastname@example.org or call 518.462.6138×17.
 If you are a provider who would like to join the Network, please click here to fill out the member sign up form.
 For information on upcoming events, please see our events calendar at www.capitalpridecenter.org/events.